jacob-mennell/DeployStreamlitAzure/README.md

 ##### Using Visual Studio Code (VS Code) Extensions

-Alternatively, you can use VS Code extensions like "Azure Account" and "Azure App Service" to create resources directly from your editor.
+Alternatively, you can use the Azure VS Code extensions to create resources directly from your editor.

 ### Docker